hujhax/austin-improv-wiki/BatShyt Crazy.md

 They had their own run of 'BatShy Crazy: Live Rude Puppets' at the Institution Theater in August of 2014.

-In BatShyt Crazy's most famous sketch, Pedro Poops Joy, [[Susannah Raulino]] guest starred as the sexy angry dismissive, but much loved, lead singer, Killer.
+In BatShyt Crazy's most famous sketch, Pedro Poops Joy, [[Susannah Raulino]] guest starred as the sexy angry dismissive, but much loved lead singer, Killer.

 [[Category/Troupes|BatShyt Crazy]]